Yahyak-05/IT-TroubleShooting-Lab/README.md

 6. Select **User must change password at next logon**.
 7. Inform the user of the temporary password using an approved communication method.
 8. Verify the user can successfully log in and create a new password.

-### Resolution
-The password was reset and the user regained access.

 ---